imki123/imki123/README.md

 ## 😄 About Me

-I'm working as a front-end engineer.
-I value products, colleagues, and growth.
-I'm thinking about ways to increase development productivity and speed. 😊
+I am working as a frontend engineer.
+I value the product, colleagues, and growth.
+I am very interested in **how-to-work-well**.
+I enjoy conversations.
+Please feel free to contact me. 😊

 ## ⛵ Blog